The fourth chapter in the global blockbuster Crossfire® saga.

 “Will do.
 Also, Mrs. Vidal is at reception,” he went on, stopping me in my tracks.
 “Would you like me to postpone the morning meeting?”

 I looked out the glass partition that divided my office from the rest of the floor, even though I couldn’t see my mother from that distance.
 My hands clenched at my sides.
 According to the clock on my phone, I had ten minutes to spare and my wife on the line.
 The urge was there to make my mother wait until I could fit her in my schedule, not hers, but I shoved it down.

 “Buy me twenty minutes,” I told him.
 “I’ll take the calls with Miss Tramell and Reyes, then you can bring Mrs. Vidal back.”

 I waited a beat.
 Then I picked up the phone and hit the rapidly blinking button.

-Captivated by You is Book 4 in The Crossfire® Series.
+Captivated by You is Book 4 in The Crossfire® Saga.
 The full series reading order is as follows: